 Q: What is the reporting process for a pilot that needs to be extended to the next budget period?

-A: All active HSS and VAS projects supported by NIH research funds and or voluntary committed cost share must be reported in the RPPR.
+A: All active HSS and VAS projects supported by NIH research funds and/or voluntary committed cost share must be reported in the RPPR.
 Please reference the NCATS CTSA RPPR Supplemental Instructions for additional clarification.
 The pilot project activity may cross over budget periods.
 However, per NIH Grants Policy and the Notice of Award, the institution CANNOT carry over funds from one budget period to another without NIH prior approval.
 Repeated prior approval requests to transfer funds from one budget period to another for the same/similar program costs will be denied.
-Please work with your Office of Sponsored Programs to establish your pilot program in a manner that complies with NIH Grants Policy and avoids setting up a need for continual carryover requests for pilot program funds.
+Please work with your Office of Sponsored Programs to establish your pilot program in a manner that complies with NIH Grants Policy and avoids setting up a need for carryover requests for pilot program funds.

 Q: Why should recipients wait for two weeks after notification for category 2 pilots and KL2 projects before starting the project?